24f1002288/Python-Notes/session_files/week3/exercise1.md

 ## Q7: Text Reverser and Palindrome Checker

 **Problem Statement:**
-Write a program that takes a string from the user, reverses it, and checks if it’s a palindrome.
+Write a program that takes a string from the user, reverses it, and then checks if the original string is a palindrome (reads the same forwards and backward).

+**Challenge:**
-**Challenge:** Provide two implementations — using a for loop and using a while loop.
+Provide two implementations for reversing the string:
+- Using a for loop, iterating through the original string and building a new, reversed string.
+- Using a while loop with two index pointers (one at the start, one at the end).

+### Input/Output Specification

+**Input:**
+- `text` (str) - The string to be checked.

+**Output:**
+- The reversed string.
+- A message indicating whether the original string is a palindrome.

+**Notes:**
+- Ignore case and spaces when checking for palindromes.
+- Preprocess the string by converting to lowercase and removing spaces.

 **Sample Case 1:**